ladybug-tools/ladybug-primer/text/components/Sky_Dome.md

 #### Inputs
 * ##### sky_mtx [Required]
-A Sky Matrix from the "LB Cumulative Sky Matrix" component, which describes the radiation coming from the various patches of the sky.
+A Sky Matrix from the "LB Cumulative Sky Matrix" component or the "LB Benefit Sky Matrix" component, which describes the radiation coming from the various patches of the sky.
 * ##### center_pt
 A point for the center of the dome.
 (Default: (0, 0, 0))
 * ##### scale